Frequently asked questions: Cheshire and Merseyside neurodevelopment pathway

 Were neurodivergent children and their families involved in developing the tool?

 Yes.
-It is very important to us that the voices of children, young people and families are at the centre of the This Is Me tool, so we have been working closely with them, and with local organisations, to co-produce and evaluate the tool.
+It is very important to us that the voices of children, young people and families are at the centre of the Knowing ME tool, so we have been working closely with them, and with local organisations, to co-produce and evaluate the tool.
 We chose our training partner, Koala North West, based on their excellent track record of supporting and advocating for neurodiverse children, young people and families in the region.
 Additionally, project meetings involve representatives from Parent Carer Forums and third sector/voluntary organisations from across Cheshire and Merseyside to ensure that the voices of children, young people and families are represented at every level.
 Many of our clinicians and leads also have personal lived experience of neurodiversity in addition to their professional experience.

 Is there a risk that this will encourage children to mask?

-We understand that masking can have a negative impact on neurodivergent people and we have consulted with children, young people and families to ensure that the tool does not encourage this.
+We understand that masking can have a negative impact on neurodivergent people, and we have consulted with children, young people and families to ensure that the tool does not encourage this.
 The tool uses neuro-affirmative language, does not portray neurodiversity as inferior or deficient, and focuses on recognising strengths and support needs.
 It does not seek to change, discourage, or “re-train” valid neurodiverse behaviours or communication styles.
 We will continue to refine and improve the tool based on the co-production feedback we have already had from children, families and professionals, and on further co-production feedback going forward.